Anne Arundel Co. Bus Shooting Under Investigation

 Troopers secured the scene and called for criminal investigators and crime scene technicians to respond.
 Maryland 295 was shut down in the area of Nursery Road for crime scene processing.
 The bus has been moved to a secured location for processing.

-Assistance was provided by officers from the Anne Arundel County Police Department.
+Assistance was provided by officers from the Maryland Transportation Authority Police and the Anne Arundel County Police Department.
 Personnel from the Maryland Department of Transportation State Highway Administration assisted with the road closure.

 Police are asking anyone with information relevant to this incident to contact the Glen Burnie Barrack at 410-761-5130.
 Investigators continue to investigate how this shooting occurred and who was responsible.
 No charges have been filed or arrests made at this time.